Schoolforbasics/runbooks/AnacondaRepository.rst

 Mirror Installers for Miniconda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: If using component installers - skip this section.
-It will not work at present.

 Miniconda installers can be served by Anaconda Repository via the **static**
 directory located at
 **/home/anaconda-server/miniconda2/lib/python2.7/site-packages/binstar/static/extras**.